dannyvelas/my-astro-website/src/pages/posts/my-writing-workflow.md

 ## Different writing systems I tried

 For many years, I struggled with a system that I liked.
 I originally wrote using pen-and-paper.
-But, I didn't like this experience — it hurt my had after a while; I was very slow at it; my writing was often illegible; and, my notes were not easily searchable.
+But, I didn't like this experience — it hurt my hand after a while; I was very slow at it; my writing was often illegible; and, my notes were not easily searchable.

-So, I eventually transitioned to writing notes in Markdown files on my computer[^1].
-This definitely felt like a big step up from my pen-and-paper notes.
+So, I eventually transitioned to writing notes in Markdown files on my computer.[^1] This definitely felt like a big step up from my pen-and-paper notes.
 But, it still felt like something was missing.

 My Markdown notes were searchable, but I still had difficulty finding notes.
-Sometimes, I would spend a long time writing about a novel good idea, only to find that months ago, I had already written about the exact same idea.
-In these cases, I would have much preferred to realize that there had already been a note talking about a concept, so that I could expand on it, instead of essentially re-writing it.
+Sometimes, I would spend a long time writing about a novel good idea, only to find that months ago, I had already written about the same exact idea.
+In these cases, I would have much preferred to find the original note so that I could expand on it, instead of essentially re-writing it.

 Also, sometimes I would create two notes that were related.
-But, I had no system where I could put some metadata on both notes that would indicate that they should be linked together.
+But, I had no system to indicate that both notes should be linked together.

 I tried grouping notes into folders, where each folder represented a topic, but this only partially solved the problem.
 Some notes didn't seem to belong to any one folder because they touched upon multiple topics.